rampatra/JavaNotes/_posts/2015-08-20-nested-classes.md

 }
 {% endhighlight %}

-The class itself isn't really `static`; there's no such thing as a `static` class.
+The class itself isn't really "`static`", there's no such thing as a `static` class.
 The `static` modifier in this case says that the nested class is a `static` member of the outer class.
 That means it can be accessed, as with other `static` members, without having an instance of the outer class.